 A Chance awakening is the first romance novel I read since leaving secondary school and it brought back a lot of fun memories of starting a book and literally not dropping it till I was done with it.
-Somehow I have not been able to achieve that level of speed while reading business type books lol.
-The book is beautifully written, and there was a depth to all the characters and her vivid descriptions literally placed you in the middle of the lives of the characters like a fly on a wall.
-The story about friendship, flaws, feelings, family and fighting for what you want is filled with intrigue, suspense, irony and truth.
+Somehow I have not been able to achieve that level of speed while reading business-type books lol.
+The book is beautifully written, and there was a depth to all the characters, and her vivid descriptions literally placed you in the middle of the lives of the characters like a fly on a wall.
+The story about friendship, flaws, feelings, family and fighting for what you want is filled with intrigue, suspense, irony, and truth.

 While its tells a beautiful story of love, friendship, family and stepping up into life as an adult, Uyu Darling also had a bit to say about career, starting and running a business.
 I highly recommend the book for both romance and non-romance novel enthusiasts alike because it really is a very beautifully written book… and a first book at that.

 I won’t be feeling you on all the ‘lovey dovey’ juicy stuff, you’ll just have to buy the book yourself.
-I’ll rather talk about the career and business side themes highlighted the the book without giving too much away. *I’ll try not to spoil or review too much.
+I’ll rather talk about the career and business side themes highlighted in the book without giving too much away. *I’ll try not to spoil or review too much.
 I won’t mention the names of the character

 While the bank might have set this policy in place for specific reasons, many business owners just copy-paste policies like this without really questioning what is right for their company.
-Why should you resign because you fell in love? surely there should be safeguard measures put in place around this. most people send a large percentage of their time at work and so the likelihood of finding love at work is very high.
+Why should you resign because you fell in love? surely there should be safeguard measures put in place around this. most people spend a large percentage of their time at work and so the likelihood of finding love at work is very high.

 Reading the story of one of the characters in the Chance Awakening I couldn’t help but wonder what would happen if the roles were reversed and it was the man who had emotional/relationship issues that connected to the workplace.
 Maybe men just have a better handle on their emotions than women.
 Do you have an opinion about this point?
 Leave a comment below.